 These are normally permanently attached devices that allow a sample container to pass perpendicularly through the entire stream of material.
-Operation may be manual, pneumatic, or hydraulic and allow the sample container to pass through the stream twice, once in each direction, without overfilling.
+Operation may be manual, pneumatic, or hydraulic and allow the sample container to pass through the stream twice without overfilling.
 A sampling device may also divert the entire stream into container.